billythegoat356/pylogger/README.md

 The root path is generally auto-detected at runtime.
 However, like in this example, we can set the root path to a specific directory.
-The path will be logged as relative from the root path.
+The path will be logged as relative to the root path.

 *This script was executed from `C:/Users/billy/Desktop/Projects/pylogger/logging_test.py`.*
 ```